 Small Business Insurance Protection

 You might think running a small business comes with a smaller risk.
 In fact, the “small” in small business can be misleading.
-Most small businesses face big risks and have more at stake than small-businesses-face-big-riskslarger companies.
+Most small businesses face big risks and have more at stake than larger companies.
 Small businesses are often self-funded, which means the owner has a large personal stake in the success of the business.

 It is easy to overlook possible risks in your small business.
 Asking yourself these questions can help you better assess your need for small business protection.